johnl/news-sniffer/README.md

 News Sniffer monitors news websites and detects when articles change.
 The versions are viewable and the changes are highlighted.

-The main deployment is at http://www.newssniffer.co.uk/ which currently monitors a few key feeds from the BBC News website and the Guardian website, excluding a few sections like Sports (as they change too often with just scores).
+The main deployment is at http://www.newssniffer.co.uk/ which currently monitors a key feeds from several news sources excluding a few sections like Sports (as they change too often with just scores).

 The code is available under a free software license, so anybody can run their own deployment and monitor whatever news sources they wish